Categorize and randomize: a permissive model of stochastic choice: A representation

 For a partition $\{X_i\}_{i \in I}$, denote $\mathcal{R}$ the set of choices resolvable with respect to $\{X_i\}_{i \in I}$.
-Each function in $\mathcal{R}$ is an instance of individual choice behaviour.
-By defining a probability distribution $Q$ on $\mathcal{R}$, we can generate a stochastic choice representing the occurrence of each choice outcome in population $\mathcal{R}$.
-Interestingly, any non-degenerate stochastic choice with categorization can be recovered in this way.
+Each function in $\mathcal{R}$ is an instance of individual choice behavior.
+By defining a probability distribution $Q$ on $\mathcal{R}$, we can generate a stochastic choice representing the occurrence of each choice outcome.
+In particular, the following result holds.